 Of course, there’s a lot more to managing your WordPress website.
 You should make regular backups and keep all your software updated.
 You should keep an eye on its performance.
 Depending on how complex your website is, you might want to hire someone to do everything for you.
 You might want to do it all yourself.
 Or you might prefer a hybrid solution.
 For example, I’ve provided website maintenance for clients who want me to handle all the technical maintenance and design tasks, but they regularly add their own blog posts, complete with images.

 Some aspects of managing your own WordPress website are so easy as to be intuitive if you’re already a little tech-savvy.
 Other elements can be learned with a few tutorials that you can find online.
-I’ve provided coaching to clients who wanted to learn more advanced features of WordPress with custom tutorials that I’ve created for them.
+I’ve provided coaching to clients who wanted to learn more advanced features of WordPress with custom tutorials that I’ve created for them coupled with one-on-one consults to answer questions and provide tips and guidance.

-These days, there are tons of options for your website platform, and it’s an important decision for any small business owner.
+These days, there are tons of options when it comes to choosing a website platform.
+It’s an important decision for any small business owner to make.
 Once you go through the effort of building a website, you don’t want to find out that you’ve chosen the wrong the platform.
-WordPress is not necessarily ideal for every business — I usually recommend other platforms for e-commerce sites — but the benefits of WordPress are vast, and being able to make your own changes is foremost among them.
+WordPress is not necessarily ideal for every business — I usually recommend other platforms for e-commerce sites — but the benefits of WordPress are vast indeed.

 Do you want to learn more about WordPress?
 Interested in getting coaching on how to use it or a consultation on whether you should use?
-I provide these and other WordPress services, including WordPress website management and maintenance.
+I provide these and other WordPress services, including WordPress design, website management, and maintenance.
 Contact me to learn more or get a quote online.